 The Assumption of Virgin Mary and St. Peregrine

-The locals built the church in order to mark the spot where the patron saint was executed, back in the Diocletian era.
-The area the church is built in is very picturesque so don’t forget your camera.
+The locals built the church to mark the spot where the patron saint was executed, back in the Diocletian era.
+The area the church is built in is very picturesque, so don’t forget your camera.

 Umag’s main promenade, which runs along the beachfront, is ideal for tasting some new and exciting seafood.
-Because Umag is surrounded entirely by the sea, you will find fresh fare caught on a daily basis, and the restaurants which line the promenade are seafood-heavy on their menu.
+Because Umag is surrounded by the sea, you will find fresh fare caught daily, and the restaurants that line the promenade are seafood-heavy on their menu.

 What To Do In The Surrounding Area Of Umag

 Because the town of Umag is small, you’ll want to know a few other amazing sights to behold – all are very easily accessible by car.

 The oldest lighthouse on the entire Adriatic Coast is found north of Umag was built way back in 1818.